alpacahq/alpaca-trade-api-python/README.md

 # alpaca-trade-api-python

-`alpaca-trade-api-python` is a python library for the Alpaca trade API.
+`alpaca-trade-api-python` is a python library for the [Alpaca Commission Free Trading API](https://alpaca.markets).
-It allows rapid trading algo development easily, with support for the both REST and streaming interfaces.
-For details of each API behavior, please see the online API document.
+It allows rapid trading algo development easily, with support for the both REST and streaming data interfaces.
+For details of each API behavior, please see the online [API document](https://docs.alpaca.markets).

-Note this module supports only python version 3.5 and above, due to the async/await keyword use.
+Note this module supports only python version 3.6 and above, due to the async/await and websockets module dependency.

 ## Install